CoderDojoTC/python-minecraft/docs/glossary.rst

       A piece of paper that has the address of your private Minecraft server, the address of your private IPython notebook server, and the password needed to connect to it.

+   text editor
+      A text editor is a program that is lets a user edit plain text files.
+Most programs are stored in plain text files, so computer programmers often use text editors to create and change these files.

+      On a Windows PC, the text editor that comes with the Windows itself is called :command:`Notepad`.
+On a many versions of Linux, a program named :command:`gedit` is often installed.
+On Mac OS X, the text editor is commonly called :command:`TextEdit`.